 To bypass the need to solve Equation 3.14 iteratively, Welle and Woodward (1986) assumed a power-model relationship between rainfall intensity and rainfall duration.
-Using a return period of two years, they substituted the 2-yr, 24-hour rainfall depth for the rainfall intensity i and derived the following alternative model for Equation 3.14:
+Using a return period of two years, they substituted the 2-year, 24-hour rainfall depth for the rainfall intensity i and derived the following alternative model for Equation 3.14:

-$$T{t} = \frac{0.42}{P{2}^{0.5}} \left(\frac{nL}{S^{0.5}}\right)^{0.8} \tag{3.15}$$ where $P_2$ is the 2-yr 24-hr rainfall depth, in and all other variables are as defined in Eqn.
-3-13.

-Equation 3.15, which is presented in USDA-NRCS- NEH Part 630 Chapter 15 (May 2010), has the important advantage that an iterative solution is not required.
+$$T{t} = \frac{0.42}{P{2}^{0.5}} \left(\frac{nL}{S^{0.5}}\right)^{0.8} \tag{3.15}$$ in which L is the flow length (ft), S is the average slope (ft/ft), $P_2$ is the 2-year 24-hr rainfall depth (in.), and $T_t$ = min.
+Equation 3.15, which is presented in USDA-NRCS-NEH Part 630 Chapter 15 (USDA, 2010), has the important advantage that an iterative solution is not required.

-In addition to the previously mentioned assumptions, these two kinematic wave equations (3.14 and 3.15) make the following assumptions: (1) constant rainfall intensity, i; (2) no backwater effects; (3) no storage effects; (4) the discharge is only a function of depth (for example $q = ay^b$ ), and (5) planar, non-converging flow.
+In addition to the previously mentioned assumptions, these two kinematic wave equations make the following assumptions: (1) constant rainfall intensity, i; (2) no backwater effects; (3) no storage effects; (4) the discharge is only a function of depth, for example $q = ay^b$ , and (5) planar, non-converging flow.
 These assumptions become less realistic as the slope decreases, the surface roughness increases, or the length of the flow path increases.

-The overland or "sheet flow" Manning "n" values for use with Equations 3.14 and 3.15 are given in Table 3-3 and are for very shallow flow depths.
-These values reflect the effects of rain drop impact; drag over plane surfaces; obstacles such as litter, crop ridges, and rocks; and erosion and transportation of sediment.
-The 24-hour rainfall depth $P_2$ for Equation 3.15 can be computed as the product of 24 hr and a 24-hour intensity [in/hr] obtained from an IDF curve for the 2-yr return period.
+The overland or "sheet flow" Manning n values for use with Equations 3.14 and 3.15 are given in Table 3-3 and are for very shallow flow depths.
+These values reflect the effects of rain drop impact; drag over plane surfaces; obstacles such as litter, crop ridges, and rocks; and, erosion and transportation of sediment.
+The 24-hour rainfall depth P2 for Equation 3.15 can be computed as the product of 24 and a 24-hour intensity obtained from an IDF curve for the 2-year return period.